confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 Splits a string into an array of substrings based on a regular expression.
-If there is no match, then the original string is returned as the only element in the array.
+If there is no match, the original string is returned as the only element in the array.
 If the regular expression is empty, then all characters in the string are split.
-If either, string or regular expression, are NULL, then a NULL value is returned.
+If either the string or the regular expression is `NULL`, a NULL value is returned.

-If the regular expression is found at the beginning or end of the string, or there are contiguous delimiters, then an empty space is added to the array.
+If the regular expression is found at the beginning or end of the string, or there are contiguous delimiters, then an empty element is added to the array.

 ### `SPLIT`